 Braces / Invisalign

-- Tooth loss
+- Tooth decay and eventual tooth loss

-- Problems with speech and/or chewing
+- Problems with chewing and abnormal wear on tooth enamel

 Dr. DinhQuang Nguyen, DDS